openobserve/website4/content/blog/posts/monitoring-dashboards-with-openobserve.md

 #### What to Expect?

-In this guide, we'll explore how to build monitoring dashboards in OpenObserve, we'll dive into the key features, best practices, and step-by-step instructions for creating customizable dashboards that meet your specific needs.S
+In this guide, we'll explore how to build monitoring dashboards in OpenObserve, we'll dive into the key features, best practices, and step-by-step instructions for creating customizable dashboards that meet your specific needs.

 ### Key Features of OpenObserve Dashboards